 This is the best way to “try out” a designer before spending any money.

 You can buy the book to be able to keep all the patterns, or borrow the book from the library and trace the patterns.
 This is a great way to get lots of patterns for a small price.
-My favorite pattern books are Kwik Sew for Swim and Action Air*, Kwik Sew for Baby*, and Kwik Sew for Toddlers*.
+My favorite pattern books are Kwik Sew for Swim and Action Air*, and Kwik Sew for Baby*.

 Trace your tissue paper patterns or trace your printed and taped pdf patterns.
 Store you patterns so you can use them again and mark and alter your traced pattern.